Winter lodge adventures on a budget

 North of Ely, on the North Arm of Burntside Lake, the YMCA's Camp du Nord offers many family and adult weekends in winter, all featuring outdoors sports and use of the camp's wood-fired sauna next to the lake.

-Near Sandstone, Audubon Center of the North Woods is hosting a Winter Family Weekend Feb.
-15-18, with sleigh rides, kick-sledding and a high ropes course in addition to skiing and snowshoeing.
+Near Sandstone, Osprey Wilds Environmental Center, formerly Audubon Center of the North Woods, is hosting a Winter Family Weekend Feb.
+14-17, with sleigh rides, kick-sledding and a high ropes course in addition to skiing and snowshoeing.

 For more on ELCs in Minnesota, see Minnesota's environmental learning centers.